Seto Kaiba visits Mokuba's side venture in California and hires a woman for pleasure.

 Chapter 2: That One

 Seto Kaiba stepped out of a limo onto a quaint street lined with intricately detailed three-story buildings.
-His long, white trench coat billowed in the wind as he stared up at it with cold, iolite eyes.
+His long, white trench coat billowed in the wind as he stared up at them with cold, iolite eyes.

 Seto crossed his arms and turned to Roland, his suited bodyguard with dark glasses and a thin mustache.
 "They call this Silicon Valley?"